 What is the safest tree stand?

-When should you attach yourself to a tree stand?
+When should you stand in a tree stand?

-What should you carry with you in a stand?
+How high should you climb in a tree stand?

 Should be worn at all times while climbing a tree and when on a tree stand?